marko-knoebl/slides/sections/python-data-science/48-pandas-plotting-en.md

 simulate 10 million rolls of dice - each using 10 dice; plot the distribution of the sums as a histogram

 ## Scatter plots

-creates data points with two values - one on the x-axis and the other on the y-axis

 ```py
 iris.plot.scatter(x="sepal_length", y="sepal_width")